-When God judges it right (1) to partially lift the hedge of protection from us, Satan will come to try and remove God’s Word from our lives (Mark 4:17.
+When God judges it right (1) to partially lift the hedge of protection from us (thus exposing us to what in our ability we deserve), Satan will come to try and remove God’s Word from our lives (Mark 4:17.
 Job 1:10,12.
 1 Corinthians 5:5).
 This is because the Word of God is the source of our strength (Hebrews 1:3.
 Romans 1:16).

 From scripture, we can see that Satan uses a consistent strategy when he attacks (2 Corinthians 2:11).
 This strategy was described by Jesus by a parable that He indicated was the key to understanding all the other parables (Mark 4:13).